 A TRC-10 utility token, BTT has been tradeable for 18 months now, is listed on 80 different cryptocurrency exchanges, and powers features of various decentralized applications on TRON.
 The liquidity of BTT can almost be seen as an affront to Filecoin, the flagship file-sharing protocol that utilizes IPFS and generated $257 million in the midst of 2017’s ICO boom.
 Despite the sizable war chest, Filecoin (FIL) is only available on a few exchanges as an IOU while the mainnet remains in the testnet.

-While FIL token-holders eagerly wait for the launch, BTFS has storage space miners salivating with the announcement of 20 billion BTT in bonuses.
+While FIL token-holders eagerly wait for the launch, BTFS has storage space miners.
 Particularly since BTFS has a lower mining threshold than Filecoin, with the average computer (Dual-core 2GB) able to participate.

 Of course, Filecoin may yet make up lost ground.
 Even Justin Sun recently called it a great project, and its testnet launched in May with the goal of building, educating, and rewarding early community members.
 But the clock is certainly ticking.
 And with a user base of 170 million, 75,000 nodes, thousands of TRON dApps, a liquid token, and one billion downloads under BitTorrent’s belt, the five-pronged protocol won’t be easily unseated.